tmforum-oda/oda-ca-docs/Decision-Log/0008-identity-propagation.md

 ## Decision

 This is an area where different approaches have their merits and drawbacks, but the decision is also relatively easily reversed.
-The proposal is to follow the recommendation already made in [UC007](https://github.com/tmforum-oda/oda-canvas/blob/master/usecase-library/UC007-Authentication-external.md) but to test the practicality of the decision with the help of interested component vendors.
+The decision is to follow the recommendation already made in [UC010-External-Authentication](https://github.com/tmforum-oda/oda-canvas/blob/main/usecase-library/UC010-External-Authentication.md) but to test the practicality of the decision with the help of interested component vendors.

 ## Consequences